-- 4. Application Requirements for ALCP Applicants. - a.
-If you are an ALCP applicant and you request new or additional Service Coordinator in Multifamily Housing funds specifically for your proposed Assisted Living Program, your Service Coordinator in Multifamily Housing application must contain all required documents listed in Section IV.B.2 of this NOFA.
-You may include a copy of all standard forms submitted as part of your ALCP application. - b.
-If you currently do not have a Service Coordinator working at the property proposed in your ALCP application and your ALCP application is selected to receive an award, HUD will fund a Service Coordinator to serve either ALCP residents only or all residents of the property, dependent upon your request.
-If your property currently has a Service Coordinator, you may request additional hours for the Service Coordinator to serve the Assisted Living residents.
-If you request additional hours, you must specify the number of additional hours per week and provide an explanation based on the anticipated needs of the Assisted Living residents.
-If you request Service Coordinator in Multifamily Housing funding to serve all residents of your property, indicate whether or not your request should be entered into the national lottery if your ALCP application is not selected to receive an award.
-Provide this information in your related narrative, pursuant to paragraph IV.B.2.b.(3)(v) of this NOFA. - 5.
-Agents (including Managing General Partners) may prepare applications and sign application documents if they receive authorization from the owner as part of the application process. a.
-Electronic Submission.
-Agents must be registered at Grants.gov as the Authorized Organization Representative (AOR) and Authorized by the owner's eBusiness Point of Contact in the Grants.gov system to submit the application on behalf of the owner.
-If the AOR is not authorized by the owner eBusiness Point of Contact in the Grants.gov system, then the application will be rejected.
-See paragraphs IV.B.3.a, b, and c and IV.B.4.b.(3), (4), and(5) of the General Section for more information on AORs and E-Business Points of Contact (E-Biz POCs).
-Be advised, however, that even if an agent prepares the application, the owner must still be indicated on all forms and documents as the eligible applicant/funding recipient.
-The DUNS number, CCR Registration information, and the EIN/TIN used in the application must be that of the owner and not the agent or managing partner. - b.
-If you receive a waiver to the electronic application submission, and are applying in paper copy format, the owner applicant must have a DUNS number and have a current valid CCR registration.
-Your application must also include a letter from the owner authorizing the submission by the agent on its behalf. - C. Timely Receipt Requirements.
-Your completed application must be received by Grants.gov no later than 11:59:59 p.m. eastern time on the application deadline date.
+4. Application Requirements for ALCP and SEH Applicants.

+a.
+If you are an ALCP or SEH applicant and you request new or additional Service Coordinator in Multifamily Housing funds specifically for your proposed Assisted Living Facility or Service Enriched Housing project, your Service Coordinator in Multifamily Housing application must contain all required documents listed in Section IV.B.2 of this NOFA.
+You may include a copy of all standard forms submitted as part of your ALCP or SEH application.

+- b.
+If you currently do not have a Service Coordinator working at the property proposed in your ALCP or SEH application and your ALCP or SEH application is selected to receive an award, HUD will fund a Service Coordinator to serve either ALCP or SEH residents only or all residents of the property, dependent upon your request.
+If your property currently has a Service Coordinator, you may request additional hours for the Service Coordinator to serve the ALCP or SEH residents.
+If you request additional hours, you must specify the number of additional hours per week and provide an explanation based on the anticipated needs of the residents.
+If you request Service Coordinator in Multifamily Housing funding to serve all residents of your property, indicate whether or not your request should be entered into the national lottery if your ALCP or SEH application is not selected to receive an award.
+Provide this information in your related narrative, pursuant to paragraph IV.B.2.b.(4)(v) of this NOFA. - C. Timely Receipt Requirements.
+The application deadline is 11:59:59 p.m. eastern time on May 14, 2012.
+Applications must be received by Grants.gov no later than 11:59:59 p.m. eastern time on the application deadline date.
 Following receipt, the application will go through a validation process.
 If the application fails the Grants.gov validation process, it will be rejected.
 See Section IV.C of the General Section for instructions on application deadlines, limited time for correction of rejection errors, Grants.gov application processing steps and notifications, timely receipt requirements, and what to do if your application is rejected by Grants.gov.
 If you are provided a waiver to the electronic application, the waiver approval will provide detailed instructions on how and where to submit your application as well as timely receipt requirements. - D. Intergovernmental Review.
 Not applicable to this program.

-E. Funding Restrictions
+E. Funding Restrictions.